In this Section

 Governance

-The Kingsbridge Educational Trust is a Multi-Academy Trust (a charitable company limited by guarantee, company number 09144847) with sponsorship accreditation from the Department for Education.
-At the moment the Trust operates four schools: Kents Hill Park all-through school, Monkston Primary School, Middleton Primary School and Oakgrove all-through school.
+Kingsbridge Educational Trust is a Multi-Academy Trust (a charitable company limited by guarantee, company number 09144847), with sponsorship accreditation from the Department for Education.
+The Trust operates seven schools: Fulbrook School; Hockliffe Lower School; Kents Hill Park all-through School; Monkston Primary School; Middleton Primary School; Oakgrove all-through School and Willow Grove Primary School.

 The Trust’s model is unique, in that it devolves maximum decision-making powers to local level and ensures each school retains its own identity and Local Governing Body (LGB).
 Apart from the requirement to have a Finance and Personnel Committee, LGBs determine their own committee structure.